nate-norton/stat386-projects/_posts/2022-09-28-blog-tutorial.md

 ## 3. Follow the Z-pattern
-Once you have identified your story and added key visuals.
-Present your visuals like a book.
+Once you have identified your story and added key visuals. **Present your visuals like a book**.
 Do what is most natural to the human eye and place your visuals in a Z-pattern.
 The most important real estate on your report is in the top left corner, most reader’s eyes will land there first.
 Then, in order of importance, continue placing your visuals in a zig-zag pattern until finished.
 This will create a visual hierarchy helping the reader know what information is most important.

 ![Test Image](https://raw.githubusercontent.com/nate-norton/stat386-projects/main/assets/images/z_pattern.jpg)
 [Image Source](https://cloudsonmars.com/understanding-layout/)